Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 There is another type of 1D bubble construction (we denote above type of 1D bubble construction by ``type-\1'', this type of 1D bubble construction by ``type-\2''): we decorate a 1D bubble on each 1D block labeled by $\tau_1$ (here both yellow and red dots represent the 0D FSPT modes characterized by eigenvalue $-1$ of reflection symmetry acting internally).
 This 1D bubble construction changes the reflection eigenvalues of 0D blocks $\mu_1$ and $\mu_2$ simultaneously.

 With all possible 2D and 1D bubble constructions, we are ready to study the trivial block-states.
 Start from the original trivial state (nothing is decorated on arbitrary blocks):

-If we take 2D bubble construction $n_0$ times, take 1D bubble constructions (complex fermions) on $\tau_3/\tau_4$ by $n_3/n_4$ times, and take type-\1 1D bubble constructions (0D $\mathbb{Z}_2$ FSPT modes) on $\tau_1/\tau_2$ by $n_1/n_2$ times and type-\2 1D bubble constructions on $\tau_1/\tau_2$ by $n_1'/n_2'$ times, above trivial state will be deformed to a new 0D block-state labeled by:
+If we take 2D bubble construction $l_0$ times, take 1D bubble constructions (complex fermions) on $\tau_3/\tau_4$ by $l_3/l_4$ times, and take type-\1 1D bubble constructions (0D $\mathbb{Z}_2$ FSPT modes) on $\tau_1/\tau_2$ by $l_1/l_2$ times and type-\2 1D bubble constructions on $\tau_1/\tau_2$ by $l_1'/l_2'$ times, above trivial state will be deformed to a new 0D block-state labeled by:

 According to the definition of bubble equivalence, all these 0D block-states should be trivial.
 Alternatively, all 0D block-states can be viewed as vectors of an 8-dimensional $\mathbb{Z}_2$-valued vector space, and all trivial 0D block-states with the form as Eq. (\ref{pmg spinless trivial state}) can be viewed as a vector of the subspace of aforementioned vector space.
-The dimensionality of this subspace can be determined by calculating the rank of the following transformation matrix:

-Here different rows of this matrix represent different bubble constructions.
-Therefore, all trivial block-states form the following group:
+The dimensionality of this subspace is 5, hence all trivial block-states form the following group:

 here $\{\mathrm{TBS}\}_{pmg,0}^{\mathrm{1D}}$ represents the group of trivial states with non-vacuum 1D blocks (i.e., 1D FSPT phase decorations on $\tau_1$ and $\tau_2$ simultaneously), and $\{\mathrm{TBS}\}_{pmg,0}^{\mathrm{0D}}$ represents the group of trivial states with non-vacuum 0D blocks.